crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: Not clarified by now.
 - **Notes**: PRs are reviewed each Thursday between 8AM - 8PM BST/GMT.
 See this announcement in their [GitHub Issue](https://github.com/salesagility/SuiteCRM/issues/7911) or [this blog post](https://suitecrm.com/community-diary-sept-2019-edition/).

+### T

+#### **Twilio**

+- **Swag**: Stickers, Twilio Socks
+- **Requirements**: Get one pull request merged into any project on [twilio-labs](github.com/twilio-labs) to win a collection of stickers or contribute to two or more pull requests to earn a pair of Twilio socks.
+- **How to sign up**: Sign up to GitHub, Make pull requests as mentioned above, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSc0MaHgfVhNkZdfv9R4Zcs8nfoQbcbJxRQaHmOctsVA80H1QA/viewform) before November 15th and wait for your special edition Hacktoberfest swag from Twilio.
+- **Notes**:  See this page for their [official announcement](https://www.twilio.com/blog/ahoy-hacktoberfest-2019).

 ### U

 #### **Uno Platform**